Weak Solutions in Nonlinear Poroelasticity with Incompressible Constituents: Main Results and Discussion

 The more recent works \cite{cao,bgsw,BW21,sunnyplate} provide existence results for weak solutions to (a version of) the nonlinear problem \eqref{system1}.
 First, \cite{cao} works explicitly with $c_0>0$ and fully homogeneous Dirichlet boundary conditions; \cite{bgsw} considers mixed boundary conditions in all variables (a Lipschitz domain) and boundary sources, obtaining weak solutions for $c_0=0$, as well as accommodating the case of viscoelasticity in the porous matrix.
-Further work incorporating and analyzing viscoelasticity in Biot can be found in \cite{lorena1,lorena2}.
+Further work incorporating and analyzing viscoelasticity in Biot can be found in \cite{lorena1,lorena2,mikelic,show04}.
 Both nonlinear works \cite{cao,bgsw} utilize Rothe's method for the construction of weak solutions.
-The only available uniqueness results (before this paper) for the {\em linear poroelastic problem with $k=k(\mathbf x,t)$} necessitate additional regularity for the permeability, precluding their ability to be used in constructing weak solutions for the nonlinear problem.
-Thus, without resolving the issue of uniqueness of weak solutions to \eqref{system1}$_{\text{lin}}$, one is forced to work in the context of multiple solutions.
+The only available uniqueness results (before the treatment at hand) for the {\em linear poroelastic problem} \eqref{system1}$_{\text{gen}}$ necessitate additional regularity for the permeability, precluding their ability to be used in constructing weak solutions for the nonlinear problem.
+Thus, without resolving the issue of uniqueness of weak solutions for the linear problem, one is forced to work in the context of multiple solutions.
 More recently, \cite{BW21} considers the fully homogeneous Dirichlet boundary conditions in all variables and provides existence of weak solutions for $c_0> 0$ using a multi-valued fixed point approach, and for $c_0=0$ via a limiting procedure.
-In \cite{BW21}, regularity criteria is given for uniqueness of smooth solutions, though such (strong) solutions are not constructed there, nor is a regularity theory developed. {\em We note that in all cases for poroelastic dynamics, uniqueness of weak solutions was left open for the linear, time dependent problem \eqref{system1}$_{\text{lin}}$ without making the strong assumption of time differentiability of the permeability $k$.
+In \cite{BW21}, regularity criteria is given for uniqueness of smooth solutions, though such (strong) solutions are not constructed there, nor is a regularity theory developed. {\em We note that in all cases for poroelastic dynamics, uniqueness of weak solutions was left open for \eqref{system1}$_{\text{gen}}$ without making the strong assumption of time differentiability of the permeability $K$.
 Moreover, there is no unified treatment of the nonlinear poroelastic problem \eqref{system1} in the literature, based on clear a priori energy estimates.\footnote{In the case of nonlinear poro-visco-elasticity, viable energy estimates on {constructed} weak solutions are obtained in \cite{bgsw}, from which uniqueness can be deduced.
 See also \cite{lorena1,lorena2}.}}